SamChou19815/website/packages/samlang/docs/introduction.md

 SAMLANG is a statically-typed functional programming language designed and implemented by Sam Zhou.
 The language is still under development so the syntax and semantics may be changed at any time.

-The language is designed to be compiled down to TypeScript/JavaScript and Java.
-However, the Java compiler has not been implemented yet.
+The language can be compiled down to X86 assembly and machine code.

 ## Program Layout